MariyamAlim/Snake-Game-Project/README.md

 ## Hard Mode
 To select hard mode press the h key
   - The snake (brown) in brown will start going towards the left automatically
+  - A computer controlled snake (blue) will also automatically appear and move around the screen randomly
   - The prey (green) will also appear in a random spot
   - Use the WASD keys to change directions for the snake
     - W - moves the snake up